 The Super Mario Bros.
 Movie is so self-assured in its intentions, that when Princess Peach (Anya Taylor-Joy) meets Mario (Chris Pratt) for the very first time, the film barely needs 15 seconds to allow Peach to comprehend the fact that she is seeing another human for the first time in her life, before completely trusting this moustached man with her Kingdom’s secret powers, staying up all night to train him in the art of surviving deadly obstacles, and taking him along as her sole companion in a continent-spanning journey to recruit an army of simians to fight an army of turtles (Koopas), led by one particularly big one, Bowser (Jack Black).

 The main beats that follow can barely be referred to as ‘plot’ points.
-They’re more like a series of contrivances to very, very quickly usher us into one colourful set piece after another – a handful of wonderfully elaborate side-scrolling traversal scenes, a lopsided fight between Mario and Donkey Kong (Seth Rogen), an action-packed vehicle chase sequence on Rainbow Road, and more – each with a generous handful of easter eggs, visual gags, and indulgent nostalgia triggers for the
+They’re more like a series of contrivances to very, very quickly usher us into one colourful set piece after another – a handful of wonderfully elaborate side-scrolling traversal scenes, a lopsided fight between Mario and Donkey Kong (Seth Rogen), an action-packed vehicle chase sequence on Rainbow Road, and more – each with a generous handful of easter eggs, visual gags, and indulgent nostalgia triggers for the video game playing audience.

 As one of those people, I’ll readily admit that there’s a lot of delight to be had in being indulged.
 I laughed.
 My eyes pored over each scene, making mental notes.
 I know that obscure Kong!
 I love that musical motif!
 I have a strangely strong attachment to this hilarious Super Mario enemy who only appeared briefly in a single game!

 But as the film steered me through the various stages it had lined up and ready to go, I couldn’t help but look back over my shoulder and wonder, ‘hey, wasn’t there a piece missing there?’